jrnold/r4ds-exercise-solutions/docs/datetimes.md

 <img src="datetimes_files/figure-html/unnamed-chunk-14-1.png" width="70%" style="display: block; margin: auto;" />

-5. On what day of the week should you leave if you want to minimise the chance of a delay?
+5. On what day of the week should you leave if you want to minimize the chance of a delay?

 Sunday has the lowest average departure delay time and the lowest average arrival delay time.